ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-rotation-shim-controller.md

 | `double` | 0.5     |

 Description
 :   Forward distance, in meters, along path to select a sampling point to use to approximate path heading.
-This distance should not be larger than the path handler’s prune distance.
+This distance should not be larger than the path handler's prune distance.

 ### **`rotate_to_heading_angular_vel`**